 I wish I had time to do ‘X, Y or Z’!”

 There’s this “being busy” culture that is a common condition in the Western world of the 21st Century.

 But running around like the proverbial blue-arsed fly (as the Brits say) and being productive are definitely not the same things.

 It’s not helped by the fact that we live in a world of constant distractions.

 Since the advent of the smartphone, the lines between our work and our personal lives have become blurred and sometimes it feels as if very little of our time each day is our own.

-Then of course, in addition to the ‘real world’ demands from bosses, employees, husbands, wives, kids, friends, strangers, pets, etc, we have the dreaded notifications, which so many of us impose on ourselves.
+Then of course, in addition to the ‘real world’ demands from bosses, employees, husbands, wives, kids, friends, strangers, pets, etc, we have the dreaded notifications, to which so many of us surrender ourselves.

 Email, Facebook, Twitter, Instagram, Snapchat, and all the others.